 far.
 For client-side HTTP, we've been trialing

 but built on Java 11's new HttpClient and with fewer dependencies as

 We’re often interacting with AWS and find Cognitect’s aws-api to be an excellent choice for doing so.
 Its minimal dependencies help keep our projects small and sane, and we have begun to prefer it over amazonica unless we need functionality that’s unique to the AWS Java SDK(s) (upon which amazonica is based).
 Babashka also offers an aws-api pod, creating great opportunities for AWS scripting.

 We’ve moved our own Aero configuration library into Adopt as we’ve used it widely on JUXT projects for many years.
-Aero favours a data-driven, explicit approach to configuration, with support for externalisation of secrets.
+Aero favors a data-driven, explicit approach to configuration, with support for externalization of secrets.

-next-jdbc is a complete, modernised replacement for clojure.java.jdbc.
+next-jdbc is a complete, modernized replacement for clojure.java.jdbc.
 We’ve used it both on JUXT projects and in XTDB.

 We’ve placed Schema on hold, as we have found that clojure.spec not only offers more powerful sequence validation via regular expressions, but also has a healthy community of actively maintained tools supporting and extending it such as Orchestra, expound and spec-tools.
 We’re interested in assessing malli and of course, in the future, spec2.

 For logging, our preference is to maximize performance and compatibility.
 We’ve found the best and most enduring way to do this on the JVM is a combination of tools.logging and Logback, and so we’ve moved timbre to Hold.
 Although Logback configuration — especially getting the right selection of bridges and exclusions in place — can be a little fiddly.